JULY 2022, LOVE: Babymother (1998)

 A Lucid Watch

 I first saw this film on Locally Grown TV.
 I had the pleasure of watching it on the first iteration of the platform.
 Quick digging told me that, for some, Babymother is considered Britain’s “first dancehall drama”.
 Even better, this title is the headline of the British Film Institute’s republication of Stuart Hall’s 1998 review of the film.
 I wondered then why the “first Dancehall drama” was worth taking note of.
 A good movie is a good movie is a good movie.
 And Babymother is enjoyable with it’s bite-sized components and three act structure.
-It also helps that one of my personal - but likely communally shared crushes, Suzette Llewellyn, plays a lovely, and lovingly, pivotal role.
-Oh those damn dimples.
+It also helps that one of my personal - though likely communally shared crushes, Suzette Llewellyn, plays a lovely, and lovingly, pivotal role.
+Oh those dimples.

 Immersion